Insect-like Robots May Define the Future of Search and Rescue and Military Reconnaissance

 Tiny insect-inspired robots could help rescuers and soldiers navigate dangerous spaces humans can’t safely enter.
 Here’s how the technology works — and why it matters.

-In a study, researchers in China examines how to design and control bio-inspired micro-robots to move efficiently through confined and unpredictable environments, with potential applications in search and rescue operations and military reconnaissance.
+In a study, researchers in China examine how to design and control bio-inspired micro-robots to move efficiently through confined, unpredictable environments, with potential applications in search-and-rescue operations and military reconnaissance.

 Learning from insects